-Northwestern Medicine gynecologist and sexual medicine expert Lauren Streicher, MD, answers the most common questions about STIs and how you can protect yourself.
+Rajal C. Patel, MD, a gynecologist at the Northwestern Medicine Center for Sexual Medicine and Menopause, answers the most common questions about STIs and shares ways to protect yourself.

 How common are STIs?

-Millions of people in the United States have STIs, but most cases are not reported.
+According to the Centers for Disease Control and Prevention (CDC), one in five people in the United States have an STI.
 Many people have no symptoms or are unaware that their symptoms are the result of an STI.
-Your partner may be infected and not know it.
-Post-menopause women are at particular risk since vaginal tissue is thinner and more likely to tear during intercourse, allowing infection an easy portal.
-That’s why it’s important for all men and women to practice “safe sex,” even if pregnancy is not an issue.
+Someone may be infected and not know it.
+People who are post-menopausal are at a higher risk, since vaginal tissue is thinner and more likely to tear during intercourse, making it easier for the infection to get into the bloodstream.
+If you are sexually active, it is important to practice safe sex even if preventing pregnancy is not the goal.

 What is safe sex?

 There is no such thing as 100% safe sex, because any sexual activity or intimate contact (not just intercourse) can result in an STI.
-“Safer sex” lowers the chances of transmitting an STI from an infected partner to a non-infected partner.
+However, condoms make sex safer.
+They can be purchased over the counter and online.

 How quickly after unprotected sex can symptoms of an STI occur?